Installation with RPMs

 Installing MariaDB is required only on the host where the Storware Backup and Recovery server is deployed.

-1. Generate repository file at MariaDB download site
+1. Generate the repository file at MariaDB downloadarrow-up-right site

 2. Copy and paste the generated repo file into /etc/yum.repos.d/MariaDB.repo